cloudwego/community/README.md

 Other Documents

 - [How to Contribute](https://github.com/cloudwego/community/blob/master/CONTRIBUTING.md) - guidelines and advice on becoming a contributor
-- [Community membership](https://github.com/cloudwego/community/blob/master/COMMUNITY_MEMBERSHIP.md) - describes the various responsibilities of contributor roles in the Dapr community
+- [Community membership](https://github.com/cloudwego/community/blob/master/COMMUNITY_MEMBERSHIP.md) - describes the various responsibilities of contributor roles in the CloudWeGo community
-- [Development Guide](https://www.cloudwego.io/docs/getting-started/) - describes how to get involved with Dapr development
+- [Development Guide](https://www.cloudwego.io/docs/getting-started/) - describes how to get involved with CloudWeGo development

 ## Introduction